Is getting into the University of Pennsylvania a dream of yours?

 Expect UPenn to ask the following question:

-The key to a successful essay is showcasing a student’s long-term goals and interest relate to UPenn specifically.
+The key to a successful essay is showcasing a student’s long-term goals and interests related to UPenn specifically.
 Students should name programs, professors, and/or work done by those professors.
 Prospective UPenn students should relate these things to their personal academic pursuits and social involvement.

 Successful essays also highlight the interesting ways the student has combined their disparate areas of interest.
 Remember that Benjamin Franklin’s thoughts on “intersection of practical and traditional learning” are fundamental to UPenn’s identity.

 How to Get an Edge When Applying To UPenn

 Considering applying to UPenn?